abstractfactory/rfc/spec14.md

 	albert
 ```

 As history may be discarded upon retrieval, it is important to retain some notion of history for future reference.
-For instance, multiple changes may have been made, but at some point in time a very early version of history was restored and thus discarded all history before it.
+For instance, multiple changes may have been made, but at some point in time a very early version of history was restored and thus discarded all following history.
 For users in the future, they would have no way of knowing whether there was any data between the restoration and previously latest value.

 ### An alternative version